dav-s/blog/_posts/2015-01-10-code-in-with-wikimedia.md

 The next task I worked on was creating a video tutorial showing how to use the previously mentioned Phabricator profile page.

-<iframe src="https://commons.wikimedia.org/wiki/File%3APhabricator_User-Page_Screencast.ogg?embedplayer=yes" width="500" height="281.25" frameborder="0" >Phabricator Tutorial</iframe>
+<iframe src="https://commons.wikimedia.org/wiki/File:Phabricator_User-Page_Screencast.ogg?embedplayer=yes" width="500" height="281.25" frameborder="0" >Phabricator Tutorial</iframe>

 What you did not see was the near a million re-takes I had to record to get the video to my liking!
 The hardest part was not messing up and fitting all of the content into the advised 1 minute length.
-I captured the video using [Fraps](http://www.fraps.com/), however I would reccomend not using this proprietary software.
+I captured the video using [Fraps](http://www.fraps.com/), however I would not recommend this proprietary software.
 After recording I converted it into the free [Ogg audio video format](http://en.wikipedia.org/wiki/Ogg) using [VLC](http://www.videolan.org/vlc/index.html).

 ### Porting Code for Pywikibot

 This is the task that pushed me to take the plunge to actually write code for an open-source project (other than my own).
 For this task, I was assigned to port some code over from `pywikibot-compat` to `pywikibot-core`.
-Before you get to confused, let me explain.
+Before you get too confused, let me explain.
 [Pywikibot](http://www.mediawiki.org/wiki/Manual:Pywikibot) is a super awesome Python library to interact with wikis, such as Wikipedia.

 **For example:** Let's say you have a wiki all about penguins (we'll call it Pengwiki) and the news just broke that the Emperor Penguin's feet were renamed to 'Royal Flippers'!
 Oh no!
 It would take a substantial amount of time to rename all instances of 'foot' or 'feet' in the Emperor Penguin page.
 However, Pywikibot comes to the rescue!
 You can easily write a script using the Pywikibot module to do this in a few minutes!
 This also might accomplished with using an existing script.
 Other awesome things can done with much ease, such as categorizing all the pictures in the 'Emperor Penguin' category to the 'Royal' category as well.